 Hyacinth: 12-15 weeks of chilling; 2-3 weeks to bloom after chilling.

 2. Weed, Weed, Weed

 This chore always makes the list.
 Consider it a given.
 Many weeds are going to seed now, and ousting them before that happens is crucial.
-If time is an issue, try to remove the seed heads with a sharp pair of dead headers, eliminating seed for next year’s weeds.
+If time is an issue, try to remove the seed heads with a sharp pair of dead headers, eliminating seeds for next year’s weeds.
 Check out the Weed Science Society of America’s online site and Rutger’s Weed Gallery.
 Both are great resources for learning about weeds, especially weed identification.
-For more information on weeds you should keep, read here.
-(Yes, I said to keep.)
+(Yes, I said to keep.) for more information on weeds, you should keep; reading here.

 3. Clean up Perennials and Sickly Plants

 Rake up sickly plant material and dispose of it.
 Harmful plant material is harboring ground for next season’s diseases and pests.
 We’re cleaning up now for healthier plants next year.
-Don’t leave debris around the plants, but rake it away and dispose of it rather than compost it.
+Don’t leave debris around the plants; rake it away and dispose of it rather than compost it.

 September is typically the best month for dividing perennials (they’re going dormant, but you can still see them), but this is a chore that can be done into October.
 Here’s the blog on how to divide perennials.